 For those who have never set foot in Byron Bay, the town’s appeal can seem a bit of a mystery.
 Sure it has beaches, a lighthouse, restaurants and music festivals aplenty, but so too do a lot of other towns all around the country.
 What makes Byron different?
 Well, it’s all about the vibe.

-Byron Bay has long been associated with natural remedies and alternate healing, which have helped it create its unique “hippie” identity.
+Byron Bay has long been associated with natural remedies and alternative healing, which have helped it create its unique “hippie” identity.
 The town appeals to a cross-section of ages, interests, cultures and nationalities, and is renowned for its incredible natural beauty – both on land and at sea.

 Byron Bay is located in the Northern Rivers of NSW, just off the Pacific Highway.
 It’s roughly 800kms north of Sydney, 170kms south of Brisbane, and 90kms south of the Gold Coast.

 There are two main dive operators in town, Byron Bay Dive Centre and Sundive.

 Byron Bay Dive Centre – Located on Marvell Street, BBDC operates dive, snorkel and whale watching tours within Cape Byron Marine Park.
 They specialise in Open Water, Advanced and Freediving courses.
 BBDC is the only operator in Byron that issues PADI, SSI and NAUI dive certifications.

 Sundive Byron Bay – Byron’s only PADI 5 Star Dive Centre, Sundive Byron Bay operate dive and snorkelling trips within Cape Byron Marine Park.
 Training ranges from introductory dives and beginner dive courses through to instructor certifications.

 Byron’s primary dive site is the Julian Rocks Marine Reserve, located just 2.5km off shore.
 Thanks to its prime location mid-way up the East Coast of Australia, Cape Byron Marine Park is frequented by both tropical and cold water species.